chrisant996/clink/docs/clink.md

 You can use `clink info` to find the directories and configuration files for the current Clink session.

-Here is an example `.inputrc` file with the key bindings that I use myself:
+Here is an example `.inputrc` file with key bindings that I use myself:

 <pre><code class="plaintext"><span class="hljs-meta">$if clink</span>           <span class="hljs-comment"># begin clink-only section</span>